tdongsi/tdongsi.github.io/source/_posts/Jenkins/2017-05-25-sending-emails-from-docker-containers.markdown

 We first look at a typical Jenkins setup, where the Jenkins instance is installed directly on a host machine (VM or bare-metal) and has direct communication to the SMTP server.
 For corporate network, you may have to use an SMTP relay server instead.
 For those cases, you can configure SMTP communication by [setting up Postfix](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-postfix-as-a-send-only-smtp-server-on-ubuntu-14-04).
-A typical SMTP settings is defined in `main.cf` file like this:
+Its typical settings is defined in */etc/postfix/main.cf* file like this:

 ``` plain /etc/postfix/main.cf example
 # See /usr/share/postfix/main.cf.bak for a commented, more complete version